stakater/mto-docs/content/how-to-guides/crud/tenant-crud-workflow.md

 ![tenantCreationStep2](../../images/tenantCreationStep2.png)

 The second step allows users to configure access control for the tenant.
 This step is optional and provides three tabs for managing user roles: Owners, Editors, and Viewers.

+If the user has some data entered into the step 2 section tabs, the skip option will be disabled.
+Otherwise user can perform skip action by clicking on the Skip button.

 ### Input Fields and Listing Behavior